Liverpool city centre: Knowledge Quarter

-The Knowledge Quarter is a name adopted by Liverpool City Council for a 450 acre (180 hectare) district which has developed as an important place for some of the world's most influential players in science, health, technology, education, medicine and culture based industries.
+The Knowledge Quarter is a name adopted by Liverpool City Council for a 450 acre district which has been developed as a site for science, health, technology, education, medicine and culture based industries.

 The Knowledge Quarter comprises several interconnected areas including the vicinity around London Road, the Fabric District, Islington and Paddington Village.
-There is a concentration of establishments and institutions whose purposes revolve around bio-sciences, health-related research, new scientific discoveries, preventing and fighting infectious diseases, developing new medicines and innovation in digital and sensor technology.

-With over £2 billion in public and private sector investment, the Knowledge Quarter has undergone substantial regeneration.
-This funding has facilitated the development of new facilities, infrastructure enhancements, and advanced research programmes, thereby positioning the area as a key hub for innovation and economic growth.

 The following are found within the area:

-Royal Liverpool University Hospital, Clatterbridge Cancer Centre NHS Foundation Trust, University of Liverpool's main campus, parts of Liverpool John Moores University at Copperas Hill and Byrom Street, Material Innovation Factory, Digital Innovation Factory, Link Creative Campus, BioCampus, Liverpool School of Tropical Medicine and Liverpool Science Park.
-Paddington Village features the Liverpool International College and was chosen as the UK's Northern Headquarters for the Royal College of Physicians.
+Royal Liverpool University Hospital, Clatterbridge Cancer Centre NHS Foundation Trust, University of Liverpool's main campus, parts of Liverpool John Moores University at Copperas Hill and Byrom Street, Material Innovation Factory, Digital Innovation Facility, Liverpool Hope Creative Campus, Liverpool School of Tropical Medicine and Liverpool Science Park.
+Paddington Village features the Liverpool International College and was chosen as the UK's northern headquarters for the Royal College of Physicians.